The model theory of Cohen rings: Representatives

 such that $s(\alpha)$ is a representative of $\alpha$.
 To say that such a choice is {\bf for} $P$ means that $P$ is the domain of $s$, i.e.~$s:P\longrightarrow A$.
 Obviously, such a map is a {\bf choice of multiplicative representatives} if $s(\alpha)$ is a multiplicative representative of $\alpha$, for all $\alpha$ in the domain of $s$. \end{definition}

 We observe that, for any pre-Cohen ring $(A,k)$, there exist many choices of representatives for $k$, and of course for any subset $P$ of $k$.
-It is obvious that the largest subfield of $k$ for which multiplicative representatives may be chosen is $k^{p^{\infty}}$, which is by definition the subfield of elements which are $p^{n}$-th powers, for all $n\in\mathbb{N}$.
-Note that $k^{p^{\infty}}$ is the largest perfect subfield of $k$.
-The following straightforward lemma is the starting point for the study of multiplicative representatives.
-It can be proved directly by showing that $p^{n}$ divides the binomial coefficient $\binom{p^{n}}{k}$, for $k\in\{1,\dots,p^{n}-1\}$.
+It is obvious that the largest subfield of $k$ for which multiplicative representatives may be chosen is the perfect core $k^{(p^{\infty})}$, which is by definition the subfield of elements which are $p^{n}$-th powers, for all $n\in\mathbb{N}$.
+Note that $k^{(p^{\infty})}$ is the largest perfect subfield of $k$.
+For any subset $X$ of a ring, and any $n\in\mathbb{N}$, denote by $X^{(n)}=\{x^{n}\mid x\in X\}$ the set of $n$-th powers of elements of $X$.